-6. As Christmas approaches, the Sailors’ Society packs thousands of gifts to give to seafarers in port over this period.
+5. As Christmas approaches, the Sailors’ Society packs thousands of gifts to give to seafarers in port over this period.
 We call it Share your Christmas with a Seafarer, SYCS.
-Another suggestion is to donate R25 to the Sailors’ Society to purchase a mug filled with sweets – always a welcome gift.
 Remember these seafarers are far from home, and a gift, however small is a token that they have not been forgotten in a strange land.

 6. Those who are active in church activities – why not approach your Minister to arrange one retiring offering per year to donate to the ISS.
 The second Sunday in July, entitled Sea Sunday, is dedicated to seafarers all over the world – that would be a most appropriate day for the retiring offering.